tersesystems/terse-logback/README.md

 There is a question of what you want to add when you log.
 This is a matter of taste, but in general you should log so that you [create a consistent narrative](https://www.honeycomb.io/blog/event-foo-constructing-a-coherent-narrative/).
 As previously mentioned, a log may indicate a portion of an event, so you want to log where doing so would help tell a story of what happened afterwards.

-There are some things you should [always add to an event](https://www.honeycomb.io/blog/event-foo-what-should-i-add-to-an-event/), such as who is talking to your service, what they're asking, business relevant fields, additional logstashMarkerContext around your service / environment, response time and particulars.
+There are some things you should [always add to an event](https://www.honeycomb.io/blog/event-foo-what-should-i-add-to-an-event/), such as who is talking to your service, what they're asking, business relevant fields, additional logstashContext around your service / environment, response time and particulars.
 You should add units to your field names when you measure a quantity, i.e. `response_time_ms`, and add a "human readable" version of internal information if available.

-You should add [logstashMarkerContext to your logs](https://www.honeycomb.io/blog/event-foo-moar-logstashMarkerContext-better-events/) that helps differentiate it from its peers, so you never have to guess where the source of a log is coming from.
+You should add [logstashContext to your logs](https://www.honeycomb.io/blog/event-foo-moar-logstashContext-better-events/) that helps differentiate it from its peers, so you never have to guess where the source of a log is coming from.

 Adding a [correlation id](https://blog.rapid7.com/2016/12/23/the-value-of-correlation-ids/) helps you [design for results](https://www.honeycomb.io/blog/event-foo-designing-for-results/) and tie your logs into a coherent event.
 You don't need to use a UUID: a [flake id](https://github.com/boundary/flake) will probably be better for you.
 I'm using [idem](https://github.com/mguenther/idem/) here, but most things will work.